-NOTE: Furnace control must be grounded for proper operation or control will lockout.
-Control is grounded through green wire connected to gas valve and burner bracket screw.
+NOTE: Furnace control must be grounded for proper operation or control will lock out.
+Control is grounded through green/yellow wire routed to gas valve and manifold bracket screw.
 Using the schematic diagram in Figure 15, follow the sequence of operation through the different modes.
 Read and follow the wiring diagram very carefully.

-NOTE: If a power interruption occurs during a call for heat (W/W1 or W/W1-and-W2), the control will run the blower for the selected heat off-delay period two seconds after power is restored, if the thermostat is still calling for gas heating.
-The green LED light will flash a status code 1+2 during this period, after which the LED will switch to a heartbeat, as long as no faults are detected.
-After this period, the furnace will respond to the thermostat normally.
+NOTE: If a power interruption occurs during a call for heat (W), the control will start a 90-second blower-only ON period two seconds after power is restored, if the thermostat is still calling for gas heating.
+The GREEN LED light will flash code 1+2 during the 90-second period, after which the LED will be flashing a heartbeat, as long as no faults are detected.
+After the 90-second period, the furnace will respond to the thermostat normally.